 § 3-111.
-Western State Psychiatric Center at Fort Supply - Transfer of land, buildings, and equipment to Corrections Department - Services - Records [Emerg. eff.
-April 8.
-2003]
+Western State Psychiatric Center at Fort Supply - Transfer of land, buildings, and equipment to Corrections Department - Services - Records

 A. The provisions of this section shall not become effective until funding to implement this section is authorized by the Legislature.